learnk8s/learnk8s.io/_blog/why-kube/index.md

 The cash wasted on operating systems overhead is only the tip of the iceberg.

-You have probably realised that microservices come with very different resource requirements.
+You have probably realised that when you break your service in smaller components each of them comes with very different resource requirements.

-Some microservices such as data processing and data mining applications are more CPU intensive.
+Some components such as data processing and data mining applications are more CPU intensive.

 Others, such as servers for real-time applications, are more memory intensive.

-Your automation and CI pipelines engineers have selected the most common setup as the de facto standard.
+Amazon Web Services has indeed a long list of machines that fits every need: general purpose, CPU optimised, memory optimised, storage optimised and GPU computing.

+In practice, selecting the right virtual machine to match the CPU and memory requirements of your component is rather uncommon.

+It's much easier to select a couple of computing profiles that are good enough in 80% of the cases.

+In fact, what's wrong in using mostly the same virtual machine for every workload?

-Every application is wrapped into a 2GB and vCPU machine.
+None at all, if you're happy to wrap every component into a 2GB of memory and vCPU compute capacity.

 Even if you need only 1GB of memory.

-You will optimise in the future; you keep telling yourself.
+Yes, you could optimise in the feature.

-In practice, it never happens.

-When you're lucky, the micro-services fits the requirements perfectly.
+But let's be honest: you never have the time.

-Sometimes you end up wasting a few hundred megabytes of RAM.
+And you end up wasting hundreds of megabytes of RAM and plenty of CPU cycles.

-Others you only use a single digit per cent of the allocated resources.
+If it makes you feel any better, there're plenty companies suffering from poor resource utilisation.

-It's common to find companies utilising only 10% of the allocated resources.
+Sometimes as little as 10% of the allocated resources.

 You pay $1000 in EC2 instances on Amazon, you only actual use $100 of it.